vishalvarshney93/bse-backfill/FILINGFORGE_POC.md

 GitHub-hosted runners are ephemeral, so a failed run's downloaded files are not available to a later run.
 The first retry must download them again.
 Subsequent successful production work will add remote-manifest-aware incremental pulls.

+### `TableClient.query_entities() missing query_filter`

+Update `filingforge_poc.py` to the current version.
+Azure Tables SDK 12.7.0 requires an explicit query filter even for a one-row preflight probe.
+The current implementation queries the known `FILINGFORGE_POC` partition and works whether the table is empty or populated.

+### `NVIDIA_NIM_MODEL must include its publisher prefix`

+The model variable must contain the slash after `nvidia`.
+For example, use `nvidia/nemotron-3-ultra-550b-a55b`, not `nvidianemotron-3-ultra-550b-a55b`.

 ## Next build phase